jemish-169/CricketScore/README.md

 # Cricket Score App

-## Overview
-**Cricket Score App** is a dynamic and user-friendly app designed to keep track of cricket matches in real time.
-Built with Android, this app enables users to create matches with 5-player teams, manage the match score seamlessly, and provide live updates to viewers.
-The app automates score calculations, player strikes, and allows sharing of the current match state.

 ## Features
 - **Create Matches**: Users can create matches with 5-player teams and manage the game as it progresses.
 - **Real-Time Score Updates**: Match scores are updated in real-time, with viewers able to follow the match as it happens.